sungchian/loan-approval-prediction/README.md

 2. Logistic Regression
 3. Random Forest

-Each model has its own benchmark, which we will present in the analysis step.
+Each model has its benchmark, which we will present in the analysis step.

 The chart demonstrates the evaluation metrics for these three models.